open-switch/opx-docs/README.md

 > **NOTE**: Setup your ssh keys with GitHub [Settings > keys](https://github.com/settings/keys) (we are using git over ssh).

 ## Clone the source code
-To get the source files for the OpenSwitch OPX, run the commands in an empty directory (root directory).
-For example: _~/dev/openswitch/_:
+To get the source files for the OpenSwitch OPX repositories, run the commands in an empty directory (root directory).
+For example: _~/dev/opx/_:

-        repo init -u ssh://git@github.com/open-switch/opx-nas-manifest.git
+        repo init -u ssh://git@github.com/open-switch/opx-manifest.git
         repo sync

+The `repo sync` command downloads all of the source files that you need to build OpenSwitch.
+In addition to the source files, you will also need some binary libraries for the SAI.
+The SAI is currently not open sourced entirely, as it is based on Broadcom's SDK and there is no open source SAI implementation from Broadcom at this time.

+All build scripts are find in the `opx_build` repo and will be dowloaded as part of the above `repo sync`.

 ## Build the code
-Setup your path to include _opx-build-tools/scripts_ folder (if you plan to run this command often, you could optionally add it to the `.bashrc`):
+Setup your path to include _opx-build/scripts_ folder (if you plan to run this command often, you could optionally add it to the `.bashrc`):

-       cd opx-build-tools/scripts
+       cd opx-build/scripts
        export PATH-=$PATH:$PWD

-## OPX Docker environment
+## OpenSwitch Docker environment
-To setup your Docker OPX image, use the script in the _opx-build-tools/scripts_ folder called `opx_setup`.
+To setup your Docker OPX image, use the script in the _opx-build/scripts_ folder called `opx_setup`.
 This script builds a Docker container called `docker-opx` which will be used by the build scripts:

-        cd opx-build-tools/scripts/
+        cd opx-build/scripts/
         opx_setup

-## Test your environment
-You can run `opx_build` in the _opx-logging_ directory (opx-logging repo):

-        cd opx-logging
-        opx_build -- clean binary

 ## Build one repository
-See the corresponding README.md file associated with the repo for the specific build commands, along with package dependencies.
+Go to the root directory where you installed the OPX repositories and run the OPX Docker container:

+    cd ~/dev/opx
+    docker run --privileged -i -t -v ${PWD}:/mnt docker-opx:lastest

+Setup the builder environment inside the Docker container:

+    root@077f7b30f8ef:/# DIST=jessie git-pbuilder create

+To build a single repository, go to the repository and build.
+For example, to build `opx_logging`:

+    root@077f7b30f8ef:/# cd /mnt/opx-logging
+    root@077f7b30f8ef:/mnt/opx-logging# git-buildpackage --git-dist=jessie  --git-ignore-branch --git-pbuilder

 ## Build all repositories
 Issue the `opx_build_all` command from the root directory to build all repos and create packages in the same root directory.